SreeragKU/SreeragKU/README.md

 I am a motivated and dedicated individual with strong technical skills in web development and software engineering.
 My expertise includes proficiency in JavaScript, React, Next, Node.js, MongoDB, and other related technologies.
 I have experience building robust web applications and a passion for learning new technologies to enhance my skills further.

-Skills: NEXT/ REACT / JS / PHP/ DOCKER
+Skills: NEXT/ REACT / JS / PHP/ DOCKER / FLUTTER

 - 🔭 I’m currently working on WeaveWeb (SAAS platform)
 - 🌱 I’m currently learning Masters in Computer Application